 The Graphic Design program prepares students for graduate studies in areas such as film, marketing and digital media.
 It's also a starting point for students who wish to enter fields that rely on creative expression.
 Tech-savvy graduates may pursue web or interactive design or apply their interactive design skills alongside video game software developers.

 Through the program, students develop a portfolio, an important asset used for job consideration.
 This allows them to showcase their talent and ability to produce professional-level work to future employers.

 Graphic Design students learn how graphic design contributes to the formation and expression of complex societal ideas and values.
-Join the staff of Areteor or the Sorin Oak Review, campus publications for academic and creative works, or lend your talents to Hilltop Views, the campus newspaper.
+Join the staff of Arete or the Sorin Oak Review, campus publications for academic and creative works, or lend your talents to Hilltop Views, the campus newspaper.
 There are also opportunities to help create fliers and posters for campus events and student organizations.
 Be sure to join Command G, the Graphic Design student organization that supports students.
 Command G arranges workshops and roundtables and provides opportunities to explore careers in the field through studio visits.

 Students who wish to earn a Graphic Design minor must take the following coursework, totaling 24 hours.

 For more information about applicable coursework, please consult the undergraduate bulletin.